On this page, we collect regularly updated dementia news for you.

-The App contains additional News and the latest Dementia research updates.
-If you agree, these will be pushed to your device, so you and / or you loved ones stay well informed of prevention / treatment options.
+The DST App contains additional news and the latest dementia research updates.
+If you agree, these will be pushed to your device, so you stay well informed of prevention / treatment options.

 Commission on Dementia Prevention, Intervention, and Care

 Over 90% of patients and primary care physicians appreciate early identification of dementia